krajj7/BotHack/README.md

 Listing of other bots for comparison: http://taeb.github.io/bots.html

 Special thanks goes to kerio and stenno, admins of the acehack.de public server, for their support and hosting an instance of the bot and to FIQ for running the bot on the nethack.alt.org server and trying out the framework even in the current unfinished state!

+**11.1.2015**: A first fully documented version of the Java API is ready, making most of the functionality of the framework available for consumption from Java.
+The framework itself is available at [the Clojars public Maven repository](https://clojars.org/bothack).
+See links on top of this page for the docs.